labDomolandes/ecofloc/ecofloc-sd/README.md

 ## Usage

-To run the `ecofloc-sd` program, you need to execute it as root with the following parameters:
+To run the `ecofloc-sd` program, you need to execute it as `root` with the following parameters:

-- **Execute as Root:**
-  - Run the program using `sudo ./ecofloc-sd.out` with the necessary options.

 - **Options:**
   1. `-p`: Specify the Process ID (PID) of the process you want to analyze.
 Alternatively, you can use `-n` to specify the name of the application to measure.